joelouthan/theologic.us/content/posts/here-is-love/2018-06-04-here-is-love-to-whom-are-we-saved-romans-829e.md

 Let us not neglect the meeting of the saints so that we can encourage and lift up one another and we do so not just by sincere encouragement, and prophesy that is tested by the word of God but primarily by the exposing of our sin by the law of God and the ocean of grace and love that awaits for us within the gospel of His blessed Son, Jesus Christ.

-On the flipside of that: when the church fails to do that, in other words, when it fails to be a safe place for the saints, what are we to do?
+On the flip side of that: when the church fails to do that, in other words, when it fails to be a safe place for the saints, what are we to do?
 Then neglect meeting with one another.

 Listen, we are the Bride.
 You are saved to the family of believers.
 You are not alone.
 I totally understand that if you need to depart and take it easy for a time but don’t totally close yourself off.
 Keep in touch.
 Let people know if you need help.
 Reach out.
 Allow those who you feel are safe to reach out and help and continue to encourage you.